 In 1928, a few believers who were connected with a Mission Hall known as the Blue Room based in Church Street, became exercised about Baptism, and the Lord’s Supper.
 They held a few Sunday morning meetings in the Mission Hall, but because it was interdenominational they were unable to continue.
 The group then met in a small house in Gallows Street for a short time.

-The late Pastor F. H. Forbes was then Pastor of the Ballykeel Church.
-The Brethren approached him about starting a Baptist Church in Dromore.
+The Brethren approached the late Pastor F. H. Forbes, who was the then Pastor of the Ballykeel Church, about starting a Baptist Church in Dromore.
 He very willingly gave them help and advice.